Abul Khair Bhuiyan

-Abul Khair Bhuiyan is a Bangladesh Nationalist Party politician and the former Member of Parliament from Lakshmipur-2.
+Abul Khair Bhuiyan is a Bangladesh Nationalist Party politician and a former member of parliament from Lakshmipur-2.

 Career

-Bhuiyan was elected to Parliament in the 2008 Bangladesh General Election as a candidate of the Bangladesh Nationalist Party from Lakshmipur-2.
-He served in the Parliamentary standing committee on LGRD and Cooperatives Ministry.
-He is the Social Welfare Secretary of Bangladesh Nationalist Party.
-He is an adviser to the former Prime Minister and Chairman of Bangladesh Nationalist Party Khaleda Zia.
+Bhuiyan was elected to parliament in the 2008 Bangladesh general election as a candidate of the Bangladesh Nationalist Party from Lakshmipur-2.
+He served on the parliamentary standing committee on LGRD and Cooperatives Ministry.
+He is the social welfare secretary of Bangladesh Nationalist Party.
+He is an adviser to the former prime minister and chairman of the Bangladesh Nationalist Party Khaleda Zia.

 Legal issues

 Bhuiyan was charged on 18 September 2008 by the Bangladesh Anti Corruption Commission of embezzling rice.